 experientially know You, the only true and real (genuine God) – and Jesus Christ, Whom You send forth as an

 Emissary (or: as well as Jesus [as the] Anointed One, who You sent off as a Representative)."
-(John 17:2-3 MNT)
+(John 17:2-3

 Carefully consider how Jesus defines this life.
 He challenges every concept held by the tradition of men.
-Eonian
+Eonian life

-grows.
-This is truly the good news of the eonian life.
+truly the good news of the eonian life.

 To repeat, it is a relational life, a life of knowing God and His Son throughout the ages.
 Will this life progress into

 eternity, if there is even such a thing?
-Of course, it will; but, this is not the heart of the life that Jesus has given us.
+Of course, it will; but this is not the heart of the life that Jesus has given us.